Backoff and Interpolation:

 Convert misspelling to Metaphone pronunciation.
 Examples are the following:

-1) Drop duplicate adjacent letter except for C.
+1) Drop duplicate adjacent letters except for C.